 - An authentic Japanese tea ceremony

 - One of six Grand Sumo tournaments

 You can ski Japan from early December to early May, with the best skiing found in the northern-most prefecture of Hokkaido.
 Many resorts centre around the town of Niseko, boasting some of the best powder in the world.
 However, Japan has ski resorts across its length – from Saga province to Niigata and Yamaguchi.
-Celebrated for more than 14 feet of average snowfall during the season, Japan is the perfect place shred some powder.
+Celebrated for its dry snow and more than 14 feet of average snowfall during the season, Japan is the perfect place to shred some powder.

 Japan's delicious traditional fare is another big attraction, including sushi (traditionally raw fish, seaweed and rice) and sake (an alcoholic drink made from fermented rice).
 For fashionistas, Harajuku is the best shopping district with vast boulevards of boutiques and department stores.

 Enjoy incredible dining in…

 - Osaka, for unbeatable street food

 If you'd rather follow a less popular itinerary then throw away your Japan travel guide and get lost in one of Japan's more underrated cities.
 Fukuoka is fast gaining popularity thanks to its high living standards, historic Hiroshima is home to various reminders of World War II, while nascent Nagasaki is particularly spectacular in warmer months when the weather is perfect to explore the harbour and the city's many Chinese temples.

 International flights to Japan generally disembark in Tokyo or Osaka, and these sprawling cities are a great place to start your holiday in the Land of the Rising Sun.
 If you plan on hitting the slopes, look out for onward flights to Sapporo.